 As you know, balance on a boat is more than just keeping your feet on the boat and staying out of the water.
 Finding boat balance gives you more control, which equals safer cruises and faster race times.
-Quantum's Jay Sharkey explains what you need to know about boat balance and his advice on how to balance your boat for better results.
+One of Quantum's experts explains what you need to know about boat balance and advises how to balance your boat for better results.

-When you grow up sailing dinghies, the importance of sail balance becomes pretty obvious pretty quickly.
+When you grow up sailing dinghies, the importance of sail balance becomes obvious pretty quickly.
 How you balance the power in your sails directly affects your ability to stay dry: if you let the boat get away from you, you capsize.
-I didn’t fully understand boat balance, however, until my college sailing coach, Skip Whyte, made us sail around the Charles River without rudders.
+I didn’t fully understand boat balance, however, until my sailing coach made us sail around without rudders.
 It became clear that the sails actually steer the boat when trimmed properly.

 For racers, that realization has enormous benefits.
 Using your sails instead of relying on your rudder eliminates a certain amount of drag that slows the boat down, but the advantages of a balanced boat don’t just apply to racers trying to squeeze out every last 1/10 of a knot of boat speed.
 Having your sail and hull forces act in concert lessens the strain on your gear and equipment, it reduces heeling, and it makes for faster – and safer – passages, no matter which kind of sailing you do.